 This allows you to make savings by using your controls more effectively.
-For example, turning down your room thermostat by just one degree, if it’s too warm inside, can save around £75.
+For example, turning down your room thermostat by just one degree, if it’s too warm inside, can save between £70 to £75.

 We recommend having at least 270mm (ten inches) of loft insulation, so it might be worth checking whether you could make your home warmer by topping up levels of loft insulation.
 You could save up to £150 a year if your loft is uninsulated by installing 270mm of insulation.
 Topping up existing insulation from 100mm to 270mm can save around £15 a year.

 You can now get LED spotlights that are bright enough to replace halogens, as well as regular energy saving bulbs (‘compact fluorescent lamps’ or CFLs).
 They come in a variety of shapes, sizes and fittings.

 If the average household replaced all of their remaining old-fashioned bulbs with CFLs, and all of their halogens with LEDs, it would cost about £110 and save about £45 a year.

 For homes built after 1920, the chances are that the external walls are made of two layers of brick with a gap or cavity between them.
 Cavity wall insulation fills that gap, keeping the warmth in to save energy.
 The average installation cost for cavity wall insulation is between £450 and £500 and can save up to £150 a year.
 The measure could pay for itself in less than four years.